-Ever wonder why so many people in the U.S. never manage to learn a foreign language?
+Ever wonder why so many people in the U.S. never figure out how to learn a foreign language?

 You might say the state of foreign language teaching has something to do with it.